svire/ReactAudioAssistant/README.md

 ## About

-React application that can be controlled by voice.
-App is developed with help of react-speech-recognition package. useSpeechRecognition from that package is a React hook that gives a component access to a transcript of speech picked up from the user's microphone ([docs](https://www.npmjs.com/package/react-speech-recognition)).
+React demo app that can be controlled by voice.
+App is developed with help of react-speech-recognition package. useSpeechRecognition is a React hook that gives a component access to a transcript of speech picked up from the user's microphone ([docs](https://www.npmjs.com/package/react-speech-recognition)).